laurakond/Artly/README.md

 ### Existing Features

-- The website was designed using React framework which allows seamless navigation and trasition between pages without having to refresh/reload the pages.
-- Majority of the website features are available to any user regardless of their registration status.
+Majority of the website content is available to any user regardless of their registration status.
+Restricted features are the ones that allow the user to interact with the website beyond content browsing.

 **Logo and favicon**

 ![favicon](documentation/images/features/pp5-favicon.jpg)
 ![logo](documentation/images/features/pp5-logo.jpg)

-- Upon logging loading the website, the user is greeted by a creative Logo to the left of the Navigation bar, which indicates of the website's creative purpose.
+- Upon loading the website, the user is greeted by a creative Logo to the left of the Navigation bar, which indicates the website's creative flare.
-- Similarly, the same theme of the favicon clearly signals which of the browser tabs the website is on.
+- Similarly, the favicon clearly makes the website standout amongst many opened browser tabs clearly indicating which tab belongs to the Artly website.

 **The Header**

 - Featured across all the pages, the Header is fully responsive and presents the user with the main pages that are required.
 To the left of the header you find:

   - The Logo

 - To the right of the header the remainder of the pages:

   - Home Page